Home

 Normal patellar tendon loading and stress

-It isn’t harmful because your body is constantly remodeling itself.
-It carries out breakdown and repair processes in response to these loads.
+Your body carries out breakdown and repair processes in response to these loads.
 This is necessary for gaining and maintaining healthy, strong muscles, tendons, and bones.

 In the case of your patellar tendon, after you exercise, your body automatically begins to repair the tiny micro-injuries that the exercise caused.
 By removing old, injured tissues and replacing them with new, healthy ones, your tendon becomes stronger and better able to handle more load (stress) in the future.